oracle-quickstart/oci-micronaut/src/load/README.md

 * Build `docker build -t mushop/load .`
 * Run `docker run mushop/load -h [host] -c [number of clients] -r [total run time]`

+In case you want to test MuShop that is running locally:
+- Mac OS users use as host `host.docker.internal:[port]`, for MuShop from docker-compose use `host.docker.internal:81`
+- Linux users, start the mushop/load docker image with `--net=host`